LaswitchTech/core-plugin-tasks/README.md

 ## Description
 **Author(s)**: [LaswitchTech](support@laswitchtech.com)

 LaswitchTech - Core Framework extension.
+This extension provides a task management system for the Core Framework.
+It allows users to create, manage, and track tasks within their applications.

 ## License
 This software is distributed under the [GPLv3](LICENSE) license.